-Exact numbers are difficult to obtain but scale matters.
-Podcasting is still a niche and niches are not flooded yet by mass content creators with low-quality products.
-This high quality is recognized by regular users.
+Exact numbers are difficult to obtain, but scale matters.
+Podcasting is still a niche, and niches are not flooded yet by mass content creators with low-quality products.

 Content quality will become filed for competition.
 Podcasts will compete with other audio sources (online radio, music streaming, etc.) but also with other content sources like YouTube.
 We might see the migration of more affluent users into podcasts.